frictionlessdata/tableschema-r/README.md

 # ]
 ```

-Now we see that: - locations are arrays with numeric lattide and longitude - Rome's location is a native JavaScript `null`
+Now we see that:

+-   locations are arrays with numeric lattide and longitude

+-   Rome's location is `null`

 And because there are no errors on data reading we could be sure that our data is valid againt our schema.
 Let's save it: